Picture of Mia Hill

 Grooming your rabbit – brushing and nail trimming

 Grooming your rabbit can play an important role in keeping them healthy.
-Brushing your rabbit’s fur every few days can help prevent shedding, mats and knots which can be uncomfortable for your pet.
+Brushing your rabbit’s fur every few days can help prevent shedding, mats, and knots which can be uncomfortable for your pet.
 Even short-haired rabbits need regular brushing since their fur is still susceptible to becoming tangled.

 When it comes to nail trimming, it’s important to keep them at a reasonable length.
 Long nails can cause discomfort in the footpads and make walking unpleasant for rabbits.
 Additionally, improperly trimmed nails can lead to overgrowth which may require medical attention.